BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 The recent adoption of the NVIDIA Volta GV100 GPU as the primary accelerator into the Summit and Sierra supercomputers [@markidis2018nvidia] is attributed to their performance [@tomov2010towards] and energy efficiency [@abdelfattah2018analysis] on workloads fundamental to scientific computing.

 Many Integrated Core (MIC) architectures are an Intel Corporation specific accelerator.
+Xeon Phi formerly known as Knights Landing (KNL) is the last series of the MIC accelerators, and was discontinued in July 2018.
 It is similar to a GPU, by having many low frequency in-order cores sharing the same bus however the primary difference being each core is based on conventional CPU x86 architectures.
+There are 72 cores with a layout based on a 2D mesh topology -- comprised of 38 tiles, each tile features two CPU cores, and each core contains two Vector Processing Units (VPU). [@sodani2016knights].
+A 2D cache-coherent interconnect between tiles is included provide high-bandwidth pathways to match the memory access patterns on the core and mesh layout -- cores on the same tile have a shared 1 MB L2 cache.
+Each core supports a 512-bit vector instruction to utilize a large amount of SIMD parallelism.
+Dwarfs such as dense and sparse linear algebra are high-intensity and throughput-oriented workloads suited to the Xeon Phi accelerator [@dongarra2015hpc].
-The Xeon Phi is the primary accelerator in the Trinity [@rajantrinity] and Cori [@antypas2014cori] supercomputer systems.
+The Xeon Phi is the primary accelerator in the Trinity [@rajantrinity] and Cori [@antypas2014cori] supercomputer systems -- currently in the top 10 of the Top500.

 Field-Programmable Gate Arrays (FPGA) are accelerators which allows the physical hardware to be reconfigured for any specific task.
 They are composed of a high number of logic-gates organised into logic-blocks with fast I/O rates and bi-directional communication between them.
 FPGAs are suitable for workloads which require simple operations on very large amounts of data with a fast I/O transfer.
-Specifically, they are well suited to accelerating applications from the combinational logic dwarf, which exploit bit-level parallelism to achieve high throughput.
+Specifically, they are well suited to accelerating applications from spectral methods dwarf, specifically stream/filter processing on temporal data, and the combinational logic dwarf, which exploit bit-level parallelism to achieve high throughput.
 An example of the combinational logic dwarf is in the computing of checksums which is commonly required for network processing and ensuring data archive integrity.
 The configurablity of these devices may make them well suited to the characteristics of many dwarfs, however, the compilation or configuring the hardware for an application takes many orders of magnitude longer than any of the other examined accelerator architectures.
 Akram et. al.[@akram2018fpga] present a prototype FPGA supercomputer comprised of 5 compute nodes, each with an ARM CPU and Xilinx 7 FPGA.
 The benchmark application was over on a Finite Impulse Response Filter -- an application typical to the Spectral Methods Dwarf -- and presents 8.5$\times$ performance over direct computation on the ARM CPU alone.
 Unfortunately, energy efficiency or a comparison between GPU accelerators is not presented.
 Fujita et. al. [@fujita2018accelerating] present a comparison between a P100 GPU and BittWare A10PL4 FPGA over a Authentic Radiation Transfer scientific application and show that the performance is comparable, however an energy efficiency comparison between these two accelerators is not presented.
-Given the increasing need for high throughput combinational logic and other dwarfs, FPGA devices are likely to be included in future HPC systems.
+Given the increasing need for high-throughput devices from applications in combinational logic and other dwarfs, FPGA devices are likely to be included in future HPC systems.

 Application-Specific Integrated Circuit (ASIC) is an integrated circuit designed for a specific task.
 In this regard, they are akin to FPGAs without the ability to be reconfigured.